-All final application scores will then be sorted in descending order, regardless of urban area, and applicants will be selected from highest to lowest until available FY 2016 NSGP funding has been exhausted.
+All final application scores will then be sorted in descending order, regardless of urban area, and applicants will be selected from highest to lowest until available FY 2017 NSGP funding has been exhausted.
 In the event of a tie during the funding determination process, priority will be given to nonprofit organizations that have not received prior year funding, then those ranked highest by their SAA.
-DHS/FEMA will use the final results to make funding recommendations to the Secretary of DHS.
-All final funding determination to the secretary of DHS.